eeroelias/hotel-booking-cancellation-analysis/README.md

 - Apply stricter refund policies for high-risk bookings
 - Encourage customer engagement and loyalty programs
 - Use predictive flags to proactively manage risky bookings
 - Monitor feedback to improve services that matter most to customers

 ---

-## Repository Structure
-hotel-booking-cancellation-analysis/
-├── notebooks/
-│ └── hotel_analysis.ipynb # Full Python analysis
-├── report/
-│ └── Business_Analytics_Report.pdf # Academic-style report
-├── presentation/
-│ └── BA2_Presentation.mp4 # Project presentation
-├── README.md # This file
-└── .gitignore # Excludes sensitive or large files

----